|

 Third

-Way is a current-affairs magazine, founded in
+Way was a current-affairs magazine, founded in

-1977, which examines political, social and cultural
+1977, which examined political, social and cultural

 issues from a thinking Christian perspective.